The-Marcy-Lab-School/2-2-0-lecture-intro-to-dom/README.md

 ## The `document` object

 The `document` object _is_ the DOM packaged in an object.

-The `document` object has create/read/update/delete (CRUD) properties and methods for interacting with the DOM.
+The properties of the object allow us to access various elements of the DOM.
+Each element is a **node** in the document tree and each node has a `.children` array.

 ```js
 console.log(document);